 Somehow the final song, “To Hell and Back”, breaks the bank and people go totally crazy and forget their tiredness, the whole central beer area crowd seems to be clapping along if that is even possible?
 The song ends the famous Swedish style storytime of metallian war history with a bang, when silvery and green serpentine ribbons shoot to the sky with fireworks, to provide a definite full stop to the raconteuring and to provide something eye catching to wear in afterparties, that will help to recognize others belonging the same inner circle.
 And into the night we vanish, to be right back tomorrow!
 The first day of Tuska 2017 seems to have been a great success to the bands and the visitors.

 Can you not get enough of Tuska Festival?
 Perhaps take a look what happened the evening before the kick off of the first day.
 Click here to see our review of Tuska Heatseeker.
+If you like to continue reading what happened during the second day, check out the live report from here.

 Article written by Arti Waine